c0r3dump3d/pylanos/README.md

 	 |_|    \__, |_____\__,_|_| |_|\___/|____/
 	        |___/

-A little Python script for LAN OS detection (nmap -O)
+A little Python script for LAN OS detection using nmap -O.

 What's PyLanOS?